Gary Kelly (bowls): Outdoors

+In 2024, Kelly won the Australian Open fours title with Peter Taylor, Ray Pearse and Carl Healey, it was Kelly's second Australian Open title.
+A third followed in 2025, when winning the pairs with Corey Wedlock.

 Indoors

 His first major success indoors came in 2019 after he defeated Brendan Aquilina in the final of the World Cup Singles.

 He was part of the winning trio that won the inaugural Ultimate Bowls Championship in April 2019 winning $60,000 AUD in prize money.